 One of the most significant changes made by the regulations is the new approach for applying the capitalization standards to a building.

-The temporary regulations retain the general rule that a building and its structural components are a single "unit of property."
+Consistent with the 2006 and 2008 proposed regulations, the temporary regulations retain the general rule that a building and its structural components are a single "unit of property."
 Similarly, the tests used to determine which costs should be deducted as repair and maintenance costs or remain capitalized are essentially the same.
+However, the level at which these tests are applied has changed.

 For buildings, the capitalization standards must now be applied separately to the building structure and eight specific building systems listed in the regulations: plumbing, HVAC, electrical, escalator, elevator, fire protection, security, and gas distribution.

-In addition to offering numerous examples of how to apply the capitalization standards to buildings and structural components, the new guidance and regulations also provide examples related to refreshing and remodeling retail buildings, including: 1) a basic refresh, 2) a refresh that includes an improvement to a building system, and 3) a large-scale refresh and remodel that includes an improvement to the building.
-While the examples are somewhat useful, they contain assumptions and stipulated facts.
+While the new guidelines offer numerous examples of how to apply the capitalization standards to buildings and structural components, the examples contain assumptions and stipulated facts.
 Taxpayers must consider their own specific facts and circumstances when applying the capitalization standards and reaching conclusions about the treatment of repair and maintenance costs.

 Taxpayers can now treat the retirement of a building structural component as a disposition of property